metaleap/gogen-dump/README.md

 - no separate schema language / definition files: `struct` type-defs parsed from input `.go` source files serve as "schema" (so `gogen-dump` only generates methods, not types)
 - thanks to the above, no use of `reflect`-based introspection, so private fields too can be (de)serialized
 - unlike `gob` and most other (de)serialization schemes, does not laboriously encode and decode field or type names/tags/IDs (except as desired for specially-tagged interface-typed fields, detailed below) but rather purely follows (generation-time) type *structure*: the code is the schema, the byte stream is pure raw data — not always what you want, but quite often what I require
-- generates reads and writes that pack the most bytes in the fewest instructions, so attempts to have the largest-feasible contiguous-in-memory pointable-to data chunk (aka. statically known fixed-size field/structure/array/combination) done in at best just a single memory copy (or as few as necessary)
+- generates reads and writes that pack the most bytes-transferred in the fewest instructions, so attempts to have the largest-feasible contiguous-in-memory pointable-to data chunk (aka. statically known fixed-size field/structure/array/combination) done in ideally just a single memory copy (or as few as necessary)

 ### Compromises that make `gogen-dump` less-viable for *some* use-cases but still perfectly suitable for *others*:

-- varints (`int`, `uint`, `uintptr`) always occupy 8 bytes regardless of native machine-word width (except in fixed-size fields/structures (unless `-varintsNotFixedSize` on), described further below)
+- varints (`int`, `uint`, `uintptr`) always occupy 8 bytes regardless of native machine-word width (except in fixed-size fields/structures (unless `--varintsNotFixedSize` on), described further below)
 - caution: no support for / preservation of shared-references! pointees are currently (de)serialized in-place, no "address registry" for storage and restoral of sharing is kept
-- caution: generated code uses `unsafe.Pointer` everywhere and thus assumes same endianness during serialization and deserialization — doesn't use `encoding/binary` or `reflect`
+- caution: generated code uses `unsafe.Pointer` everywhere extensively and thus assumes same endianness during serialization and deserialization — doesn't use `encoding/binary` or `reflect`
-- caution: no explicit or gradual versioning or sanity/length checks

 So by and large, use-cases are limited to scenarios such as:
 - local cache files of expensive-to-(re)compute (non-sharing) structures (but where the absence or "corruption" —aka. "schema"-`struct`ural "version" changes— of such files at worst only delays but won't break the system),